Hands-on Active Learning

 38,000 girls under the age of 18 will be married - TODAY (UNFPA)

-Across the globe, in many countries, girls do not attend school or have the same access to education as boys.
-Worldwide, there are an estimated 66 million girls out of school.
+In many countries across the globe, girls do not attend school (especially at the secondary level) or have the same access to education as boys.
+Worldwide, there are an estimated 120 million or more girls out of school.
 In many traditional economies, girls are subject to a heavy burden of family chores that begins in early childhood – including daily treks, often at great personal risk, to collect firewood and water.
 They endure high rates of sexual violence, female genital cutting, bride prices and early marriage.
 These are formidable barriers that block girls from fully participating in school, their local economies and their civil societies.
 They are traditions that steal a girl’s innocence and rob her of her dignity and basic human rights.

 Please join us in creating better futures for the world’s girls.
 Securely donate using a credit card by clicking Give Here.